Our philosophy is to keep our training as affordable and as accessible as possible.

 You may be able to get some grant support

-SHEP offers a Reduced Fee rate for some courses
+SHEP offers a Reduced Fee rate/Concession for some courses

 SHEP recognises that for some people, the course fee, even though it is a subsidised fee, may still be prohibitive.
 The SHEP Bursary Fund (to which people and companies have made donations) is a small fund which helps us to make some of our courses more accessible to those facing financial difficulties.
 The number of reduced fee places available for any SHEP course will depend on money available in the SHEP Bursary Fund.
-Priority is generally given to SHEP’s foundation level courses (the SHEP Certificate in Personal Development; and the SHEP Certificate in Social Awareness and Community Empowerment) and any QQI- accredited courses offered by SHEP.
+Priority is generally given to those applying for the SHEP’s Foundation Programme (the SHEP Certificate in Personal Development; and the SHEP Certificate in Social Awareness and Community Empowerment).

-On some occasions, through state funding or other grants, we are able to offer a small number of people a funded place.
+On some occasions, through state funding or other grants, we are able to offer a small number of people a fully -funded place.
 This is very exceptional.
-For example, in recent years SHEP has applied each year to the Department of Social Protection for a grant to support a small number of participants on each SHEP Cert in Personal Development Course.
+For example, in recent years SHEP has applied each year to the Department of Social Protection for a grant to support a small number of participants on each SHEP Certificate in Personal Development Course.

 Eligibility for Reduced Fee Rate